Hrajix/Hrajix/README.md

 - 👋 Hi, I’m @Hrajix
-- 👀 I’m interested in Fivem Developing
+- 👀 I’m interested in C# development
-- 🌱 I’m currently learning LUA and C#
+- 🌱 I’m currently learning more of C#
 - 📫 How to reach me?
-On discord: Hrajix#4034
+On discord: Hrajixxx

 <!---
 Hrajix/Hrajix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.